 Researchers pit plain white mushrooms against breast cancer cells in vitro to measure aromatase activity, and estimate how many mushrooms women may want to strive to include in their daily diet.

-Mushrooms appear to work in the lab to suppress breast cancer cell growth, but what about in the real world?
-That’s the subject of tomorrow's video of the day Why Do Asian Women Have Less Breast Cancer?
-The placenta study was profiled in my video Vegetables Versus Breast Cancer and a comparison of the effects of different types of mushrooms can be found in Breast Cancer Prevention: Which Mushroom is Best?.
-More on the magic of mushrooms in Making Our Arteries Less Sticky and Constructing a Cognitive Portfolio.
-Probably a good idea to cook them, though: Toxins in Raw Mushrooms.
-I have more than five dozen videos on breast cancer and hundreds of videos on a thousand other health and wellness topics.
+Mushrooms appear to work in the lab to suppress breast cancer cell growth—but what about in the real world?
+That’s the subject of Why Do Asian Women Have Less Breast Cancer?
+The placenta study was profiled in Vegetables Versus Breast Cancer, and a comparison of the effects of different types of mushrooms can be found in Breast Cancer Prevention: Which Mushroom is Best?
+More on the magic of mushrooms in Making Our Arteries Less Sticky, and Constructing a Cognitive Portfolio.
+Probably a good idea to cook them, though; see Toxins in Raw Mushrooms?
+Also, I have dozens of other videos on breast cancer.

 For more context, check out my associated blog posts: Ergothioneine: A New Vitamin?; Why Less Breast Cancer in Asia?; Vitamin D from Mushrooms, Sun, or Supplements?; and Mushrooms and Immunity.